 Miami, Florida, is the best place to be for a magical Floridian father-son trip.
 Between the gorgeous beaches, unique restaurants, and thriving cultural scene, this will be a trip that you boys will remember for a lifetime.

-Miami is a city of culture, which means there are some great museums that kids and adults alike love exploring, such as the Phillip and Patricia Frost Museum of Science or the outdoor art museum Wynwood Walls.
+Miami is a city of culture, meaning there are some great museums that kids and adults love exploring, such as the Phillip and Patricia Frost Museum of Science or the outdoor art museum Wynwood Walls.

 Miami has you covered if you want to spend lots of time outside.
 There are plenty of fun beaches in the Miami area, but the nature parks are probably the most enriching and kid-friendly.